 Disadvantages of Document Research

-01 Limited by available data
+1. Limited by available data

-As the data or documents that are available on the phenomenon being investigated are the primary resources for the study, the findings will be based on only the data that is documented on the subject.
+As the data or documents that are available on the phenomenon being investigated as the primary resources for the study, the findings will be based on only the data that is documented on the subject.

-02 Errors in written material
+2. Errors in written material

 If there are errors in the documents being referred, these errors will render erroneous findings as well.

-03 Out of context
+3. Out of context

-04 Preparation before analysis
+4. Preparation before analysis

-Think Design recommendation
+Think Design's recommendation

 Do not use document research as a stand-alone method and do not proceed with your design assuming that the documents you studied have provided you with all the answers.
 This method compliments other methods and is usually a good starting point.